thatrubylove/functional_yahtzee/README.md

 # Functional Yahztee in RUBY
 This is a stab at the [rubyquiz #19](http://rubyquiz.com/quiz19.html) problem and solution.
 I find the solution offered to be a highly coupled ugly mess of shit.
-And yes, I think I can do better, or I wouldn't be writing a yahtzee game.
+And yes, I think I can do better, or I wouldn't be writing a yahtzee game. *ps.
+I love JEG2 so suck it*

 ## Why *functional ruby*?
 I think OO is mostly a messy experiment that didn't work, only not